OlympusDAO/olympus-v3/SHERLOCK_README.md

 |   |   ├─ ReentrancyGuard.sol
 ```

+## Testing

+This project is built with Foundry and should be compatible with the latest version.

+-   To run the full test suite call `forge test -vvv` in the console
+-   To run a specfic test file call `forge test -vvv path/to/file` in the console

 ## Single Sided Liquidity Vault (SSLV) Overview

 This project aims to build the capability and framework for the Olympus Treasury to mint OHM directly into liquidity pairs against select, high quality assets.